-Cement is not hazardous to the environment.
+The mixture is not hazardous to the environment.

 Eco-toxicological tests with Portland cement on Daphnia magna [Reference (5)] and Selenastrum coli [Reference (6)] have shown little toxicological impact.
 Therefore, LC50 and EC50 values could not be determined [Reference (7)].